codebar/tutorials/ruby/lesson4/tutorial.md

 ## Privacy

 By default, any method you define in Ruby (and most other languages too) is public.
-This means that anything outside of the object can call any of the methods, with the exception of `initialize` which is always private and can only be accessed through calling `new`.
+This means that anything outside of the object can call any of the methods, with the exception of `initialize` which is always private and can only be called by `new`.

 Besides **public** you can also have **private** and **protected**  methods.